Chronic Kidney Disease Stages

-CKD happens when your kidneys slowly lose their ability to filter your blood.
-As a chronic condition, CKD does not happen overnight and it does not go away.
-In fact, people with CKD become sicker over time.
-The goal of CKD care is to slow the progression of kidney damage and protect you from kidney failure, which is the most serious form of CKD.
+Chronic kidney disease (CKD) is a chronic condition that happens when your kidneys slowly lose their ability to filter blood.
+CKD care aims to slow the progression of kidney damage and protect you from kidney failure, which is the most serious form of CKD.

 CKD Stage 1

-In stage 1, your kidneys still function normally.
-Many people do not even know they are sick.
-We often detect the first signs of kidney disease through urinalysis when testing for another condition.
+In stage 1, your kidneys still function normally and you may not know you're sick.
+Your doctor often detects the first signs of kidney disease through urinalysis when testing for another condition.

 CKD Stage 2

 In stage 2, your kidneys may be having trouble keeping up with your body’s needs.
-Even though your kidneys are starting to show signs of damage, many people in stage 2 do not experience symptoms.
+Even though your kidneys are starting to show signs of damage, you may not experience symptoms.

 CKD Stage 3

-As your kidney function declines, you may start feeling sick.
-This is because waste products and toxins are building up in your blood.
-You may also start experiencing kidney disease complications, such as anemia or difficulty managing other medical conditions.
+As your kidney function declines, you may start feeling sick due to the build up of waste and toxins in your blood.
+You may also start experiencing complications, such as anemia or difficulty managing other medical conditions.

 CKD Stage 4